 Emotional Memory files contain instructions for the brain to use these neurotransmitter ingredients to produce the

+mood in the file.
 We note that all antianxiety, antidepressant, and antipsychotic medications focus on changing the levels of these chemicals

 Rule: Thoughts change brain chemistry.

 creates our mood.
 Passed over for a promotion, we can either think we'll never get ahead in this job (lowering serotonin and making us depressed)